Pessimistic Off-Policy Optimization for Learning to Rank: Experiments

-\paragraph{Pseudo-Inverse Estimator (PI)} As the last baseline, we implement pseudo-inverse estimator \citep{swaminathan2017off} designed for off-policy evaluation that also assumes that the value of a list is the sum of individual items in it.
-The context-specific weight vector $\phi_{X}$ can then be learned in closed form as
+\paragraph{Pseudo-Inverse Estimator (PI)} We also compare to the pseudo-inverse estimator \citep{swaminathan_off-policy_2017}, which assumes that the value of a list is the sum of individual items in it.
+The context-specific weight vector $\phi_{X}$ can then be learned in a closed form as

-where $\mathbf{1}_A \in \{0, 1\}^{K \abs{\cE}}$ is a \emph{list indicator vector} whose components indicate which item is at which position.
-We denote by $M^\dagger$ the Moore-Penrose pseudoinverse of a matrix $M$ and by $Y$ the sum of clicks on list $A$.
-As mentioned in \citet{swaminathan2017off}, the trained regression model can be used for off-policy optimization.
-We adopt their procedure, which greedily adds most attractive items to the list, from the highest position to the lowest.
+where $\mathbf{1}_A \in \{0, 1\}^{K \abs{\cE}}$ is a \emph{list indicator vector} whose entries indicate which item is at which position and $\mathbb{E}_{\pi_0}$ is an expectaion over $A \sim \pi_0(\cdot \mid X)$.
+We denote by $Y$ the sum of logged clicks on the list $A$ and by $M^\dagger$ the Moore-Penrose pseudo-inverse of a matrix $M$.
+As mentioned in \citep{swaminathan_off-policy_2017}, the trained regression model can be used for off-policy optimization.
+We greedily add the most attractive items to the list from the highest position to the lowest.